 Oil viscosity is measured by the liquid’s resistance to flow when used at a certain temperature.
 Thinner oils are going to pour easier at lower temperatures, while the thicker oils maintain a higher viscosity.

-Winter-grade oil is typically thinner because they reduce friction inside the engine, allowing the vehicle to start easier at colder temperatures.
+Winter-grade oil is typically thinner because it reduces friction inside the engine, allowing the vehicle to start easier at colder temperatures.
 Summer-grade oil is typically thicker, offering superior film strength and better sealing at high temperatures.

 What is 0W-20 Oil?